 Our best egg dishes for Easter if you prefer your Easter eggs to come from a chicken rather than a bunny include everything from an omelette or frittata with herbs to poached eggs with crunchy asparagus, crispy fried pancetta and fresh parmesan, a perfect Spring dish.

-We’ll be eating Terence’s delicious hot cross buns recipe is tempting, but I’ve had eggs on the brain for a few days.
-Not so much for Easter Sunday today, but for the Russian Orthodox Easter next weekend.
-I like to observe some of the traditions of ‘home’, as a way to connect me with my family, especially my long-departed grandparents.
-It’s something a lot of expats find themselves doing when they live abroad for as long as we have – 21 years this year!
+We’ll be eating Terence’s delicious hot cross buns over Easter — both Easters, as I’ll also be observing the Russian Orthodox Easter next month.
+I like to use some of the traditions of ‘home’, as a way to connect me with my family, especially my mum and my long-departed Russian grandparents.
+It’s something a lot of expats find themselves doing when they live abroad for as long as we have – 23 years this year!

-Observing family traditions triggers memories of time spent together and that act of remembering is very pleasant indeed, even if it’s bittersweet.
-When those traditions have a food component, as Easter and Christmas do, there’s the added bonus of the recollection of delicious memories related to meals prepared and shared together, which can be savoured during the acts of cooking and eating.
+Celebrating family holidays and traditions triggers memories of time spent together and that act of remembering is very pleasant in itself, even if it’s bittersweet.
+When those traditions have a food component, as Easter and Christmas do, there’s the added bonus of the recollection of delicious memories related to meals prepared and shared together, which can be savoured while cooking and eating.

-As a child I would help my baboushka dye boiled eggs different colours for Russian Easter, which she would take to the church to be blessed.
+As a child I would help my baboushka dye boiled eggs different colours for Russian Easter, which she would take to church to be blessed.
 (Incidentally, the history of why Easter eggs are dyed and decorated is fascinating.)
-This year I thought I’d pickle some eggs instead, so I’ve been researching Asian flavours and spices to combine in place of ingredients such as bay leaves.
-I’ll let you know how I go during the week and share the recipe here.
+This year I thought I’d pickle some eggs, so I’ve been researching Asian flavours and spices to use in place of bay leaves.
+I’ll let you know how I go and share the recipe.

 But as I much prefer savoury to sweet, I also plan on cooking some of Terence’s egg dishes over Easter.
 We have dozens of eggs recipes in our Grantourismo archive.
-If you’re like me and you prefer chicken eggs to chocolate eggs, here’s a round-up of our recipes for our best egg dishes for Easter or any other day of the year.
+If you’re like me and you prefer chicken eggs to chocolate eggs, here’s a round-up of recipes for our best egg dishes for Easter or any other day of the year.
 But first I have a favour to ask.